Bay Laurel Tree Seeds | Sweet Bay | (Laurus nobilis)

 Shipping & Packaging

-Hand-packed in resealable zipper kraft paper seed bags
+• Hand-packed in resealable kraft paper seed bags

-Stratification and planting instructions included with every order
+• Stratification and planting instructions included on every seed pack

 Return Policy